ztachip/ztachip/Documentation/GettingStarted.md

 - **3.5× more efficient** than the Raspberry Pi 5

 This efficiency is particularly important for low-cost and resource-constrained edge AI platforms, where memory bandwidth and power are often more limited than compute capability.

+## 4. Porting ztachip to Other FPGAs, ASICs, and SoCs

+ztachip is designed so that the architecture and its applications can be ported to other hardware platforms.

+The example provided with this repository is a reference design, implemented on the Arty A7 development kit from Digilent and based on the Xilinx Artix-7 FPGA.
+However, ztachip — both the software and the hardware stack — can be ported to any FPGA, ASIC or SoC platform by following the procedure described below.

+### 4.1 Porting the Hardware Stack

+- Update [HW/src/config.vhd](../HW/src/config.vhd) to match your platform or FPGA capabilities, such as resource availability, memory block size and SDRAM bus width.

+- Compile all files under [HW/src](../HW/src).
+They are generic VHDL code without any special primitives, so they are ready to be ported to any FPGA or ASIC.

+- Have a version of the [wrapper library](../HW/platform) for your FPGA or ASIC.
+There are 6 components that you need to map to your FPGA or ASIC library.
+They are mostly basic memory block primitives, so any FPGA or ASIC toolchain will have them.
+There is also a [wrapper version for simulation](../HW/platform/simulation) that you can reference for the expected behaviour.

+- Reference [HW/examples/GHRD/main.v](../HW/examples/GHRD/main.v).
+This is the top component of the reference design.
+Base the top component of your own design on this example.

+### 4.2 Porting the Software Stack

+- Update `NUM_PCORE` in [SW/base/zta.h](../SW/base/zta.h) to be 8 for the large version and 4 for the small version.
+This must be the same value as `pid_gen_max_c` configured in [HW/src/config.vhd](../HW/src/config.vhd).

+- Update the linker file [SW/linker.ld](../SW/linker.ld) to match your SoC's DDR memory size.
+The important parameters are `RAM`, `_heap_size` and `_stack_size`.

+- Update the boot loader [SW/base/crt.S](../SW/base/crt.S) if your SoC has any special boot-loading method.
+In the provided example, the boot loader is simple, since it expects code and data to be loaded by JTAG before execution begins.

+- Your SoC may have different peripherals, with new drivers to be implemented.
+All peripheral drivers are implemented in [SW/src/soc.cpp](../SW/src/soc.cpp).

+- Refer [here](../HW/riscv/README.md) if you would like to use a different RISC-V implementation. ztachip uses [VexRiscv](https://github.com/SpinalHDL/VexRiscv) by default.